unvariance/collector/issue-259.md

 # Sub-Issue 07: Integration tests and CI wiring

 ## Summary
 Add end-to-end tests that validate resctrl plugin behavior for Add/Remove events, pod group state and per-pod reconciliation counts, startup cleanup, and retries.
+Cover both regular containers and containers added to a running Pod via `kubectl debug` (ephemeral containers).
 Align tests with the implemented event model and APIs introduced while working on Issue #252 and its sub-issues:
 - Events: `PodResctrlEvent::{AddOrUpdate(PodResctrlAddOrUpdate), Removed(PodResctrlRemoved)}`
 - Pod group state: `ResctrlGroupState::{Exists(String), Failed}`
 - Per-pod counters: `{ total_containers, reconciled_containers }`

 Default integration tests run with a mocked resctrl filesystem provider and a test PID source for determinism.
 Hardware E2E runs on EC2 use the real resctrl filesystem and real PID enumeration.
+Additionally, validate that a Pod initially synchronized with a subset of its containers (e.g., due to concurrent creation) is fully reconciled when late containers appear (including those added via `kubectl debug`).

 ## Scope
 - Add an integration test crate (or module) covering:
   - Startup with preexisting pods/containers: plugin emits `AddOrUpdate` with `group_state = Exists(_) | Failed` and correct `{total,reconciled}` counts after reconcile.
   - Container add/update: event dedup; counts only change when a container transitions to `Reconciled`.
+  - Post-start add container to a running Pod: include adding via `kubectl debug` (ephemeral container) and verify coverage by the plugin; counts and assignments update accordingly.
+  - Post-start add Pod: exercise `RUN_POD_SANDBOX` followed by `CREATE_CONTAINER`; verify correct group creation, task assignment, and event emission.
+  - Pod removal: remove a Pod that existed before plugin registration and one created after; verify `Removed` events and that resctrl cleanup occurs correctly.
   - ENOSPC on first attempt → `AddOrUpdate` with `group_state = Failed` → `retry_group_creation` transitions to `Exists(path)`; follow-up container reconciliation improves counts.
   - `cleanup_on_start` removes only prefixed groups at resctrl root and root-level `mon_groups` (no traversal into control-group-local `mon_groups`).
 No pod events emitted for cleanup.
 - Hardware E2E tests on EC2 (real resctrl):
   1) Preexisting containers assigned: Start plugin with running container(s).
 Verify it creates the pod group and assigns existing container tasks; observe `AddOrUpdate` and verify `/sys/fs/resctrl/<prefix>.../tasks` contains the expected PIDs.
-  2) Post-start add container: After plugin start, create a new container in the pod; verify reconciliation adds tasks and counts improve if needed.
+  2) Post-start add container: After plugin start, add a new container in the pod.
+Use both a regular container launch and `kubectl debug` to add an ephemeral container; verify reconciliation adds tasks and counts improve if needed.
+  3) Post-start add Pod: create a new Pod after plugin start (triggering `RUN_POD_SANDBOX` and `CREATE_CONTAINER`); verify group creation and assignments.
+  4) Pod removal: remove a preexisting Pod and a newly created Pod; verify `Removed` events and that resctrl groups are deleted or left consistent per policy.
-  3) RMID exhaustion and caller-driven retry: Pre-fill resctrl capacity using a distinct prefix (so startup cleanup doesn’t remove them); verify group creation fails (`group_state = Failed`).
+  5) RMID exhaustion and caller-driven retry: Pre-fill resctrl capacity using a distinct prefix (so startup cleanup doesn’t remove them); verify group creation fails (`group_state = Failed`).
 Then free one resource and call `retry_group_creation` or `retry_all_once`; expect transition to `Exists(path)` and tasks assigned.
 - Wire tests into CI:
   - Default job (GitHub runners or generic VMs): run all scenarios using mocked resctrl FS and a test PID source for determinism.
   - Optional hardware job (EC2 with resctrl): run the same scenarios with the real resctrl FS provider (no mocks) and real PID enumeration to validate kernel behavior end‑to‑end.